Characterization of Talagrand's transport-entropy inequalities in metric spaces: From -log-Sobolev inequality to transport-entropy inequality From (tau)-log-Sobolev inequality to transport-entropy inequality

-We recall the following result from \cite{gozlan}. \begin{thm} The probability $\mu$ verifies the transport-entropy inequality ${\bf T_p}(C)$, for some $C>0$ if and only if it enjoys the following dimension free concentration property: for all $n\in \N^*$ and all $f:X^n\to \R$ such that
+We recall the following result from~\cite{gozlan}. \begin{thmm} The probability $\mu$ verifies the transport-entropy inequality ${\mathbf{T}_p}(C)$, for some $C>0$ if and only if it enjoys the following dimension free concentration property: for all $n\in\N^*$ and all $f\dvtx X^n\to\R$ such that

 for some $L>0$, it holds